 Please read the attached PDF of the article in the February issue of the Building Safety Journal Online here.

-"The premier digital publication of building safety, fire prevention and sustainability."
+BONUS ITEM: David provided me the image below of the online publication of ICC.
+He is featured prominently, and also notice the byline of this publication: "The premier digital publication of building safety, fire prevention and sustainability."
 David and DCAT deserve a double pat on the back for both the acknowledgment of our contributions in the code realm, as well as the successful integration of sustainability within the primary objectives of this organization - positively influencing construction globally.

 ____________________